April 2014 Mon Tue Wed Thu Fri Sat Sun 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 - operate effectively as independent practitioners with a practical understanding of essential business skills

-Graduates of the programme should be able demonstrate a good knowledge and high level of proficiency in the following key areas:
+Graduates of the programme should also be able to demonstrate a good knowledge and high level of proficiency in the following key areas:

 - pattern development and drafting